Matgenix/atomate2-turbomole/doc/source/user/index.rst

 atomate2-turbomole user guide
 #############################

-This guide is an overview and explains the important features;
+This guide is an overview and explains the important features.
-details are found in :ref:`reference`.

 .. toctree::
    :caption: Getting started